Frequently Asked Questions

 Annual increases are given on the anniversary date of when you began the program.
 So if you began the program on September 1st, your increase will be given on September 1st of the next year.
 If you began the program on January 1st, your increase would occur the next January.

 You may apply for an Emory Corporate Card through Emory University Finance division..
-Ultimately you are responsible for the bill, however, upon returning from your conference, bring all your receipts to Glenda Stewart, Program Coordinator in room 1001, 1st floor, Dept. of Biology for Travel Reimbursement.
+Ultimately you are responsible for the bill, however, upon returning from your conference, bring all your receipts to the Senior Program Coordinator for Travel Reimbursement.
 This way your reimbursement to pay your travel expenses should be already in your account by the time the bill arrives.

-All items purchased with your institutional allotment should be ordered through the Program Coordinator or Kenyatta Grey - particularly computers or other large ticket items.
+All items purchased with your institutional allotment should be ordered through the Senior Program Coordinator, particularly computers or other large ticket items.
 Smaller items, such as software or books, may be purchased individually, however, please check with the finance personnel to make sure you still have funds available and also to see if the item you want to purchase is an approved expense.

 July 31st of the each calendar year is the deadline for ordering equipment and supplies with your institutional allotment.
 Any unspent money will not carry forward to the next year and ultimately will be lost.